-As you work, notice the Help buttons at the bottom of many of the dialog boxes.
-These provide direct access to the Help information related to the task you are performing.

-This context-sensitive help may be accessed by pressing the Help button on the dialog box or by pressing the F1 key.

-Help on toolbar buttons

-Are you uncertain what a toolbar button is for?
+Help on a specific As you work, notice the Help buttons at the bottom of many of the dialog boxes.
+These sensitive help) This context-sensitive help may be accessed by pressing the Help button on the dialog box or by pressing the F1 key.
+Help on toolbar buttons Are you uncertain what a toolbar button is for?
 Simply hold your mouse pointer over that button (without clicking), and a description of that button will be displayed.